Skip to main content

 Illustration of a person with their eyes closed and mouth covered, with a dark cloud and lightning above their head, representing anxiety, distress, or difficulty speaking about mental health.

-Free online session delivered Natalie Isaia from Empresa Psychology
+Free online session delivered by Natalie Isaia from Empresa Psychology

 In high-pressure legal environments, we often talk about “resilience” and “toughness.”
 But what happens when the very nature of the work (conflicting duties, ethical grey areas, and systemic pressures) erodes a lawyer’s professional identity?